stri-con/dc-single/index.md

 Please make sure you are comfortable with the other methods first before trying to use `DT::datatable`.
 I promise, if you do not know what you are doing, this package will cause a lot of frustration.
 That said, I use it all the time because it is awesome.

 Moving on.
-If we run `DT` on the `USJudgeRatings` dataset without any options the table will spill off the side of the page.
+If we run `DT` on the `USJudgeRatings` data set without any options the table will spill off the side of the page.
 Again, not cool.
 Try to run this command and see what happens.

 ```
 datatable(USJudgeRatings)
 ```

-`DT::datatable` *does not page tables horizontally* like the `paged_table` command does (descibed above).
+`DT::datatable` *does not page tables horizontally* like the `paged_table` command does (described above).
 We can set the width of the table and add an option that allows horizontal scrolling.
 For this we use the `options` argument.
 The syntax is to add `width = "100%"` followed by `options = list()`, where we put a comma separated list of options.
 For now, we just include `scrollX` in our list of options.

 ```r